bubtroniq/mountain_bike_trails/README.md

 * Most and less known trails in the country.
 * Locations
-* How to book a ride with locl guides
+* How to book a ride with local guides
 * How to prepare yourself for these rides.
 * A way for people to cantact local guides with questions and recommendations.
 * Updates on weather or closed trails.